hpedrorodrigues/dx/README.md

 # dx

-**dx** is a command-line tool to help you manage Docker resources faster with interactive commands.
+**dx** is a command-line tool to help you manage local Docker resources faster with interactive commands.

 ## Usage

 ```
 dx

-Command-line tool to help you manage Docker resources faster
+Command-line tool to help you manage local Docker resources faster
 ---
 Usage:
   dx ls                         : List all resources